spitbol/x64/docs/minimal.md

-ERR may replace an exit parameter (ppm) in any procedure call. the int argument is a unique error code in 0 to 899.
+ERR may replace an exit parameter (PPM) in any procedure call. the int argument is a unique error code in 0 to 899.

 The text supplied as the other operand is arbitrary text in the